kesterboy/AngularJs-API-Test/README.md

 You can Download the from github or clone it “github.com/kestherigboeli/AngularJs-API-Test

 # Auto test Using nightwatchJs
-cd to the root folder "moveDB"
+cd to the root folder "movieDB"

 Type nighwatch tests from your termainal